Vice President: Lusine Petrosyan

 Past President: Janet Blakey

-Janet has been involved with the Calgary Centre Executive for over nine years (she initially got brought in to take care of the monthly newsletter).
-She has worked as a professional archaeologist based out of Calgary for the last 18 years.
+Janet was involved with the Calgary Centre Executive for over nine years (she initially got brought in to take care of the monthly newsletter).
+She worked as a professional archaeologist based out of Calgary.
 Janet’s love and passion for archaeology grew out of a childhood interest in rocks, exploring, and history.
-In her spare time, Janet enjoys traveling, reading, and a good spin class at the gym.
+In her spare time, Janet enjoyed travelling, reading, and a good spin class at the gym.

 Secretary: Christina Poletto